-New TAA related development - The recently enacted Trade Adjustment Assistance Extension Act of 2011 requires states to assess a penalty of not less than 15 percent on claimants committing fraud in connection with state or federal unemployment compensation programs.
-States are required to deposit these penalty amounts into the state's unemployment fund.
+New TAA related development - The Trade Adjustment Assistance Extension Act of 2011, enacted in October 2011, requires states to assess a penalty of not less than 15 percent on claimants committing fraud in connection with state or federal unemployment compensation programs.
+States are required to deposit a portion of these penalty amounts into the state's unemployment fund.